Schedule Membership Tickets About Us Bursary Photos Archives Nov 24 Newsletter Facebook

 Players and singers of all ages regularly appear on the jazz club stage, before engaged audiences that continue to show their support and interest and musical know-how as the months have passed.
 A committed group of volunteers keep the sounds happening and the audiences happy.

-The goals of the Georgia Straight Jazz Society are:
+The goals of the Georgia Straight Jazz Society are to:

-* To establish and strengthen the jazz music community on Vancouver Island.
+Devlop and sustain a viable and vibrant jazz community on Vancouver Island.

 Board Meetings are usually held once a month.
 GSJS Members are welcome to attend if they wish.